PisterLab/micromissiles-unity/docs/Plugins_Guide.md

 ## Output Files

 After building, the compiled shared libraries can be found in the `bazel-bin` directory.
-The packaged plugins tarball will located at `bazel-bin/plugins.tar.gz`.
+The packaged plugins tarball are located at `bazel-bin/plugins.tar.gz`.

 ## Integrating with Unity